 This scene presents a very realistic and powerful example of how children and young people who’ve been bullied are so often themselves blamed in relation to image-based abuse and, through Mitch’s mum, we are given a clear and definitive answer as to why this is not the case.

 The storyline further unpacks the impact and process of reporting such as event to police.
 It delves into the way peers can support each other, but also looks at the nuanced ways that this also often isn’t enough.
 Confiding in and gaining the help of a trusted adult or parent is crucial.

-These two TV show plotlines aired in the months before the launch of SBS TV’s The Hunting on 1 August.
+These two TV show plotlines aired in the months before the launch of SBS TV’s The Hunting.
 This show uses image-based abuse as not simply a plotline, but the driving narrative for a whole TV series.
 It’s another chance for audiences to not just read the data and listen to the experts, but also gives us the opportunity to understand more about how the relationships around sharing images without consent happen.
 It also shows us how the ethical and legal framework works through the plot, in a way that we can understand and apply to our own lives.

 By tackling these issues and representing them in ways that are realistic and represent the challenges, risks and responses, these shows help us become less afraid and more capable and knowledgeable about how to deal with these issues in our lives.

 - Watch these shows.
 They will take away some of the imagined fear, replace it with a known fear and provide you with words and ways of handling and talking about it with your own children.

 - Watch these shows with your children.
 If your children are old enough, watching the show and having a chat about it afterwards is an excellent way to reinforce the message and support them to know that you understand the issues now and can offer help.